PFAS: Navigating regulations, challenges, risk management and testing in the food supply chain

 Lorna De Leoz – Global Food Segment Manager, Agilent Technologies

-Lorna De Leoz, Ph.D., has nearly years of experience in the food industry as a bench chemist, graduate researcher, and mass spectrometry specialist.
+Lorna De Leoz, Ph.D., has numerous years of experience in the food industry as a bench chemist, graduate researcher, and mass spectrometry specialist.
 She is currently Global Food Segment Manager at Agilent Technologies.
 Previously she was a Research Chemist at the National Institute of Standards and Technology where she led a global study on the glycosylation of monoclonal antibodies and extended the scope of the NIST mass spectral libraries to include oligosaccharides.
 Lorna completed her Ph.D. in Chemistry at the University of California, Davis where her research focused on understanding the role of milk oligosaccharides in infant gut flora.

 Erin S. Baker, Ph.D. – Associate Professor, University of North Carolina at Chapel Hill